trevor-vaughan/pupmod-simp-compliance_markup/README.md

 A utility for converting your old `compliance_map()` Hiera data has also been included in the `utils` directory.

+A custom Hiera backend called `compliance_map` is also available that allows for the **enforcement** of the compliance map where applicable.

 ## Upgrading

 A utility script, `compliance_map_migrate` has been included in the `utils`